haproxy/haproxy/doc/lua-api/index.rst

   This function returns a string that contain the entire buffer.
 The data is not remove from the buffer and can be reprocessed later.

-  If the buffer cant receive more data, a 'nil' value is returned.
+  If the buffer can't receive more data, a 'nil' value is returned.

   :param class_channel channel: The manipulated Channel.
   :returns: a string containing all the available data or nil.